The Potential and Challenges of Evaluating Attitudes, Opinions, and Values in Large Language Models: How LLMs Are Queried for AOVs

 \subsection{Input}

 In this section, we show methods for formatting input data before feeding them into the model.
 Several examples of the task design for the input can be found in the Appendix \S\ref{sec:task}.
+Apart from the common direct input prompting, following two specific input formatting approaches have been applied.

 \paragraph{Persona-Based Input.} In this approach, personas, i.e.\ the demographic profiles of a human sample, are included into the input prompt to simulate the opinions of specific sub-populations, allowing for the comparisons of LLM outputs with human responses.
-This method has been widely explored, for example in \citet{Argyle2023, santurkar2023whose, hwang-etal-2023-aligning, durmus2023measuring, kim2024aiaugmented}.
+This method has been widely explored, for example in \citet{Argyle2023, santurkar2023whose, hwang-etal-2023-aligning, durmus2024towards, kim2024aiaugmented}.
 Adding persona features to prompts can significantly affect the LLM outcomes \cite{wright2024revealing}.

 \paragraph{Input Perturbations.} To test the robustness and consistency of the model's outputs, perturbations have been applied to the input to test the human-like response biases of the model.
 The most common way is to perturbate the order of the choices in close-ended questions \cite{lu-etal-2022-fantastically, hartmann2023political, kovač2023large, dominguez2023questioning, tjuatja2024llms, wang2024my,shu-etal-2024-dont}, or to paraphrase the original questions \cite{feng-etal-2023-pretraining, hartmann2023political, shu-etal-2024-dont, rottger2024political, bonagiri-etal-2024-sage-evaluating, wright2024revealing}. \citet{tjuatja2024llms} propose response bias modifications (e.g.\ order swapping) and non-bias perturbations (e.g.\ letter swapping and typos), which are also employed in \citet{wang2024look}.
 In addition, modifying instruction prompt wording is another perturbation approach. \citet{cao-etal-2023-assessing} change questions from the second to the third person, while \citet{kovač2023large} and \citet{ceron2024prompt} prepend a system message in the second person to the question. \citet{hwang-etal-2023-aligning} add a Chain-of-Thought (CoT, \citealp{wei2023chainofthought}) style prompt wording to the questions. \citet{rottger2024political} apply prompts that force LLMs to choose a multiple-choice answer.